mlswg/mls-architecture/draft-ietf-mls-architecture.md

 secrecy properties of messages older than the oldest key of the compromised client.
 Note that this means that clients have to delete the appropriate keys as soon as they have been used with the expected message;
-otherwise the secrecy of the messages and the security of MLS are considerably weakened.
+otherwise, the secrecy of the messages and the security of MLS are considerably weakened.

 PCS means that if a group member's state is compromised at some time t1 but the